JoshPrim/ECG-Pipeline/README.md

 ```
 The environment is now ready to be used.

-### Project structure and configration
+### Project structure and configuration

 #### Structure

-This pipeline is able to process ECG files from two diffrent ECG manufacturers(Schiller and Cardiosoft)
+This pipeline is able to process ECG files from two different ECG manufacturers(Schiller and Cardiosoft)
 In order for the extractors to work properly, the ECG files need to be in their corresponding paths.
 A short explanation of the structure of the project follows.